Head Coach: Tricia Arcaro Turton

 Coach: Jen Hamann

 Prior to boxing, Jen’s passion for the beautiful game lead her to Seattle University to play soccer for their women’s Division 1 soccer team.
 Jen also competed on SU’s track and cross country teams.
-But through injury and tentativeness, Jen didn’t have the college sports career that she had always dreamed of.
+However through injury and tentativeness, Jen didn’t have the college sports career that she had always dreamed of.

 Jen has since had the distinction of becoming the 2013 Continental Champion, 2013 USA National Champion, two-time Washington State Golden Gloves winner and 2013 Outstanding Female Boxer at the Jr. Golden Gloves.
+Due to medical issues, Jen turned professional on July 11th 2014 on an ESPN Fight Night card where she is currently 1-0.

 Photo credit thanks to: